ooples/pine_script_docs/source/concepts/Inputs.rst

-Input function definitions typically contain many parameters, which allow you to control the default value of inputs, their limits, and the organization in the "Inputs" tab.
+Input function definitions typically contain many parameters, which allow you to control the default value of inputs, their limits, and their organization in the "Inputs" tab.

 All values returned by ``input.*()`` functions except "source" ones are of the "input" form (see the section on :ref:`forms <PageTypeSystem_Forms>` form more information).

-The next sections explain what each input function does.
-As we procede, we will explore the different ways you can use input functions and organize their display.